-- 1. Use only native, naturally occurring plant materials including grasses or turf suited for the local climatic conditions in the landscape design; potable-water irrigation systems are discouraged beyond the establishment period. - 2.
+- Applicable N/A Large graphics do not applyApplicable N/A Small graphics do not apply - 1.
+Use only native, naturally occurring plant materials including grasses or turf suited for the local climatic conditions in the landscape design; potable-water irrigation systems are discouraged beyond the establishment period. - 2.
 New facilities are encouraged to use native plant species as indicated on the plant lists available from the BCE. - 3.
 Trees should be the focus of landscape plantings and, where possible, should be a mix of deciduous and evergreen species for variety; provide tree grates when appropriate and use tree guards on smaller trees. - 4.
 Ground covers are only recommended when minimal maintenance is required. - 5.
 Turf areas should be limited to those that can be sustained by natural rainfall or grey water (non-potable) irrigation systems; turf may be defined by at-grade concrete mow strips to lessen maintenance. - 6.
 Analyze soils and provide organic amendments as needed to improve plant growth and conserve water. - 7.
-All plant material shall have one-year warranty and is subject to approval by the Base Landscape Architect. - 8.
+All plant material will have one-year warranty and is subject to approval by the Base Landscape Architect. - 8.
 Do not utilize the following landscaping material from Appendix A3 of the Dover AFB Architectural Compatibility Plan: - a.
-Shrubs- Berberis thunbergii, Euonymus alata compacta, Spiraea japonica "Anthony Waterer", Spiraea japonica "Little Princess", Viburnum plicatum var. tomentosum, Dwarf Spirea (Little Princess), and Double File Viburnum. - b.
+Shrubs-Berberis thunbergii, Euonymus alata compacta, Spiraea japonica "Anthony Waterer", Spiraea japonica "Little Princess", Viburnum plicatum var. tomentosum, Dwarf Spirea (Little Princess), and Double File Viburnum. - b.
 Groundcovers and Vines- Hedra helix "Baltica", Vinca minor Periwinkle, and Hardy English Ivy. - 9.
 Seed.
 Specify seed mixture as required by the Delaware Department of Transportation Standard Specification Section 908 "Table A. Permanent Grass Seeding Dry Ground". - 10.
 Tree Replacement.
-Any existing trees necessarily removed by design or damaged as a result of construction activities shall be replaced in kind unless approved otherwise by Dover AFB.
-Existing trees which are too mature to be replaced in kind shall be replaced with a number and caliper of trees of equal value.
+Any existing trees necessarily removed by design or damaged as a result of construction activities will be replaced in kind unless approved otherwise by Dover AFB.
+Existing trees which are too mature to be replaced in kind will be replaced with a number and caliper of trees of equal value.
 The minimum caliper size is 2-inch.
 For example, an existing 12-inch caliper tree can be replaced with six 2-inch caliper trees of similar species or species of equal value.